Preventing Overheating in Eco Homes

 Making the most of the winter sun while protecting against excessive summer heat starts with careful orientation.
 East- and west-facing glazing can contribute to overheating due to low-angle sun, so we look to minimise these or add effective external shading.
 South-facing glazing, when sized thoughtfully and paired with well-designed overhangs or shading, can deliver welcome light while limiting summer gains.

-One of the simplest and most effective tools for controlling overheating is planting deciduous trees, which provide shade in summer and allow sunlight through in winter — a perfect natural complement to any eco-home.
+One of the simplest and most effective tools for controlling overheating is planting deciduous trees, which provide shade in summer and allow sunlight through in winter, a perfect natural complement to any eco-home, whilst acting as an affordable solution.

 2. Optimise Glazing and Solar Control